reflex-dev/reflex/README.md

 -   **Join Our Discord**: Our [Discord](https://discord.gg/T5WSbC2YtQ) is the best place to get help on your Reflex project and to discuss how you can contribute.
 -   **GitHub Discussions**: A great way to talk about features you want added or things that are confusing/need clarification.
--   **GitHub Issues**: These are an excellent way to report bugs.
+-   **GitHub Issues**: [Issues](https://github.com/reflex-dev/reflex/issues) are an excellent way to report bugs.
 Additionally, you can try and solve an existing issue and submit a PR.

 We are actively looking for contributors, no matter your skill level or experience.
+To contribute check out [CONTIBUTING.md](https://github.com/reflex-dev/reflex/blob/main/CONTRIBUTING.md)

 ## License